 The Sunshine-Wong Annual Meeting Travel award was established in order to provide an opportunity for students and bench level technicians to attend the annual conference.
 The $1,000 travel award is provided to offset the winner’s travel and housing expenses for the meeting, the meeting registration, and one year of membership.
 The award winner must present a poster and/or a platform presentation at the meeting.

 Applicants for this award must be technologists/technicians working in a laboratory in the disciplines of Toxicology and/or Therapeutic Drug Monitoring or students working toward an undergraduate or graduate degree in Toxicology and/or Therapeutic Drug Monitoring or a related field.

-The applicant must submit the completed application and an abstract describing the poster and/or presentation.
-The application deadline is March 15, 2021 and the MATT Executive Board will determine the winner by mid-March.
+The applicant must submit the abstract describing the poster and/or presentation.
+The application deadline is February 28, 2022 and the MATT Executive Board will determine the winner by mid-March.
 The annual meeting is held in April or May.